Leela (2016 film): Online piracy issue

-On 26 April 2016, four days after the film released in theatres and online, it was shared publicly on peer-to-peer (torrent) file-sharing websites.
+On 26 April 2016, four days after the film was released in theatres and online, it was shared publicly on peer-to-peer (torrent) file-sharing websites.
 According to Malayala Manorama, the film was also shared across various social media profiles and was consequently downloaded 'thousands of times since its upload.'
-Commenting on the issue, the scriptwriter of the film, Unni R, said, "We don't know who all are behind uploading the pirated version of the movie on internet.
+Commenting on the issue, the scriptwriter of the film, Unni R., said, "We don't know who all are behind uploading the pirated version of the movie on internet.
 But they will be arrested soon."

-Subsequently, the film's director, Ranjith, took to his social media account to request call for action against the culprits.
-"We have come to the notice that the print of the movie 'Leela' is being shared in couple of Facebook pages and sites.
+Subsequently, the film's director, Ranjith, took to his social media account to request a call for action against the culprits.
+"We have come to the notice that the print of the movie Leela is being shared in couple of Facebook pages and sites.
 We strongly condemn this act.
 We have already reported this to the Police authorities and would like to inform that strong action will be taken against the culprits [sic]," he said in his Facebook post.